Module log

 any

-Messages may contain C-style format specifiers %d or %s, so
+- A message may contain C-style format specifiers

 Return: nil